miyagis-forests/farmacy-food-kata/architecture/replenish-runtime-view.md

 #### Fridge control
 - Updates the status of smart fridges (see state machine diagram below) based on different events.
-    - Events coming from the replenisher app indicate meals added/removed from a fridge, and possibly some status information (say, the replenisher found a technical problem to reort).
+    - Events coming from the replenisher app indicate meals added/removed from a fridge, and possibly some status information (say, the replenisher found a technical problem to report).
     - Events coming from calling (in a loop) the smart fridge cloud-based system to query the status of fridges.
 - When processing events from the replenisher app, Fridge control will call the third party smart fridge system (via a wrapper service) to update stock information based on meals added or removed by the replenisher.